This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Where to Put the Thermometer in a Turkey

-- Insert a thermometer into the thickest portion of the turkey breast or the innermost portion of the thigh, when cooking a whole turkey.
+- Insert a thermometer into the thickest portion of the turkey breast-side or the innermost portion of the thigh meat or dark meat, when cooking a whole turkey.

 - Make sure the thermometer does not touch the bone or pan.

-- When inserting the thermometer into a turkey breast, insert it from the side.
+- When inserting the thermometer into breast meat, insert it from the side.

 How much turkey per person do I need?